 Click here to upgrade to a newer version of Internet Explorer or Microsoft Edge.

 This year, we’re honored to host Capt.
 Jim Lovell as we look back on the 50th anniversary of the Apollo 13 mission, and the heroic efforts by all involved that brought him and his crewmates safely home.
-Join us at the EAA Aviation Museum on December 11, 2020, to hear his firsthand account of that harrowing mission.
+Join us here on December 10, 2020, to hear his firsthand account of that harrowing mission.
 Mark your calendars and watch for more announcements on our Facebook event page!

 Captain James Lovell, EAA 320945, was born in 1928 in Cleveland, Ohio, but grew up in Milwaukee, Wisconsin.
 Spurred by his childhood interests in rocketry and model aviation, he attended the U.S. Naval Academy and, after graduation in 1952, reported to NAS Pensacola for flight training.
 After a tour flying McDonnell F2H Banshee fighters off of the USS Shangri-La (CV38), he went to test pilot school at NAS Patuxent River.
 In 1962 he applied for and was accepted into the second group of U.S. astronauts.
 The Mercury astronauts were known as the “Original Seven,” while Lovell and his peers became the “New Nine.”